samueldelesque/responsive-email-styling-guide/README.md

 * Gmail Android: to avoid the "Gmail Responsiveness", add an image the size of the email in the parent table and set its min-width to the email width (i.e. 580px)

 * Outlook: Tables must be "breakable" around 1790px or less.
 Place a `page-break-before: always`  on the element where it would be OK to break (word rendering engine);
+* IOS/Apple Mail: The rendering is generally pretty good.
+If you would like to show a custom "content-exerpt" in the list view, you can add the copy to the Alt tag of the first image in the email (i.e. the logo, assuming there is no text before).
+This should work in other platforms as well.